 Visiting Seaton Wetlands

-The Countryside team is keen to improve access to Seaton Wetlands for all visitors.
+Wild East Devon is committed to improving access to Seaton Wetlands for all visitors.

 Seaton Wetlands has an accessible toilet.
 This toilet is always open.

 An off-road mobility scooter ( Tramper) is available for hire when trained staff or volunteers are on duty.

 The Seaton Wetlands visual story can be used to help visitors (including those on the autistic spectrum) prepare for their visit.

 We have a number of volunteers who have been trained to guide visitors with a visual impairment around the Wetlands.

 Please contact the Wild East Devon team to plan your visit.

 British Sign Language (BSL) guided tour for Deaf visitors

 Seaton Wetlands offers a BSL guided tour via a series of BSL videos which are viewed using a tablet.
 The tour takes visitors around the site with an explanation of the main areas.